2023 Musical Adventures on the Salmon River

 In 2015 MFRE began offering professional musician trips to our offerings.
 The result has been amazing.
 The guests, musicians and MFRE guides all agree that these trips are the best, as there is a way music can connect the group to nature and the canyon itself, not to mention the “tribe” that is formed through music.
-We have 11 Music trips offered in 2019.
+We have 9 Music trips offered in 2020 so far.

 How do they work? – All musicians have their different style and personality, of course.
 Musicians play each evening around the campfire, but also at scenic grottos, waterfalls along the way, and even while soaking in a hot spring.
 It is up to the musician when and where they want to play but it is always coordinated with the MFRE Expedition Leader.

 Many novice guest musicians ask whether they can play with the musicians as well and in many cases this is allowed and encouraged.
 If you want to bring an instrument please do and we will bring an extra dry bag for you.
 Just be sure it is in a hard case.